kkruecke/cplus-documentation/notes/forwarding-refs.rst

 ``factory<T>(ARG&& arg)`` correctly forwarded the lvalue reference, but not the rvalue reference.
 Instead it got passed as lvalue references.
 Why?
 Why did ``shared_ptr<A> ptr2 { factory<A>(string{"rvaluestr"}) };`` fail in invoking ``A::A(A&&)``?

-The reason is, ``arg`` is not an lvalue within the body of factory\ |ndash|\ even though the type of ``arg`` is rvalue reference!
+The reason is, ``arg`` is not an rvalue within the body of factory\ |ndash|\ even though the type of ``arg`` is rvalue reference!
 Remember than an rvalue reference, if it has a name, is an lvalue.
 So we need to remove the name with a cast:

 .. code-block:: cpp